carmelolg/SBAMo/README.md

 mvn clean install -U -DskipTests
 ```

-## Running the Microservice
+## Running the Monolith

-You can start the microservice using Maven:
+You can start the monolith using Maven:

 ```bash
 mvn spring-boot:run